okfn/opendefinition/source/open-definition-dev.markdown

 (for example, requiring following an unrelated law), and always harmful to compatibility among open licenses.*

+### 11. Access and Restrictions

+The **license** may require the work to be available in a conveniently modifiable form.
+The **license** may prohibit technological restrictions.

 ### Open Work Definition

 A **work** is open if its manner of distribution satisfies the following
 conditions:

-### 1. License
+### 1. License and Licensing Information

-The work must be available under an open license, as defined above, and recipients of the work are clearly and unambigously notified of the license.
-Any additional terms accompanying the work (such as a terms of use) do not contradict the terms of the license.
+The **work** must be available under an open license, as defined above, and recipients of the work are clearly and unambiguously notified of the license.
+Any additional terms accompanying the work (such as a terms of use) must not contradict the terms of the license.
+Additional information necessary for license compliance (such as names of contributors required for compliance with attribution requirements) should also accompany the **work**.

 ### 2. Access

 The **work** must be available as a whole and at no more than a reasonable reproduction cost, preferably downloading via the Internet without charge.
 The **work** must also be available in a convenient and modifiable form.
-The **license** may require the work to be available in a convenient and modifiable form.

 *Comment: This can be summarized as 'social' openness - not only are you allowed to get the work but you can get it.
 'As a whole' prevents the limitation of access by indirect means, for example by only allowing access to a few items of a database at a time.
 An example of 'reasonable reproduction cost' is the cost of a blank DVD required to distribute a complete database.*

 ### 3. Absence of Technological Restriction

-The **work** must be provided in such a form that there are no technological obstacles to the performance of the above activities.
+The **work** must be provided in such a form that there are no technological obstacles to the performance of the licensed rights.
 This can be achieved by the provision of the work in an open data format, i.e. one whose specification is publicly and freely available and which places no restrictions monetary or otherwise upon its use.
-The **license** may prohibit technological restrictions.